How it works

 In StorPool, redundancy is guaranteed through a synchronous replication algorithm.
 This can be thought of as a very advanced software RAID between servers and racks.
-Consistency is guaranteed by end-to-end data integrity checking.
-Typically, data needed by one StorPool Client is located on drives, which are located in all of the Servers in the cluster.
-This layout provides high performance and real time load balancing.
+Consistency is guaranteed by end-to-end data integrity checks.
+Typically, data needed by one StorPool Client is located on drives, which are located in all servers in the cluster.
+This layout provides high performance and real-time load balancing.
 Data placement and replication is independently selectable for each volume.

-StorPool supports various other hypervisors, including VMware vSphere/ESX/ESXi, Windows Server & Hyper-V and others.
-These hypervisors access StorPool’s shared storage service through the iSCSI protocol (where StorPool has created its own iSCSI target, which is highly-available and scale-out).
-This approach has the advantage of high level of compatibility with every system, which supports iSCSI.
-Limitations of the first version of this implementation is that StorPool cannot run hyper-converged with these operating systems/hypervisors.
+StorPool supports various other hypervisors, including VMware vSphere/ESX/ESXi, Windows Server, Hyper-V and others.
+These hypervisors access StorPool’s shared storage service through the iSCSI protocol.
+This approach offers a high level of compatibility with every system that supports iSCSI.
+As this is an early implementation, StorPool cannot yet run in a hyper-converged configuration with these operating systems/hypervisors.